Please see below for more information on our community guidelines and policies.

 Daily and Weekly schedule

 The residential volunteer program at Ratna Ling consists of work practice, community work and optional classes and practice.
 The class schedule varies depending on the interests of the current community, the availability of in-person instructors and online classes offered by Ratna Ling Retreat Center and our sister organizations.
-Work-study participants are expected to participate in onsite or online classes in an area of their choosing.
-We do require a weekly study group in Skillful Means (using work as practice) since that is such a significant part of our community life.

 The current daily schedule Monday to Saturday is as follows: